phil-sandwell/CLOVER/README.md

 	scp -r Job_2/ USERNAME@login.cx1.hpc.ic.ac.uk:/home/USERNAME/CLOVER-master/Jobs

-9) If necessary, generate load data - this is necessary for the included example job.
+9) If necessary, generate load and solar data - this is necessary for the included example job.
 (This isn’t the best practice - this should really be done on nodes set up for running jobs rather than that you’re interacting with to avoid slowing it down for other users - but not so bad as long as it’s only for a few locations).
 Scripts to do this for other locations can be made by adapting the included script for the example location.
 From hpc:

 	cd /home/USERNAME/CLOVER-master
 	module load anaconda3/personal